The Good Old Days (film)

-The Good Old Days is a 1939 British comedy film directed by Roy William Neill.
+The Good Old Days is a 1939 British historical comedy film directed by Roy William Neill.
 Written by Austin Melford and John Dighton based on a story by Ralph Smart, it stars Max Miller, Hal Walters and Kathleen Gibson.
 The film tells the story of a group of entertainers struggling to obtain permission to perform at a tavern in 1840.

 It is on the British Film Institute's BFI 75 Most Wanted list of lost films.